IBM-Cloud/clouddatabases-migration-examples/redis/README.md

 ### Install using Docker

 This method is suitable for any operating system that supports Docker.
-Make sure you have [docker](https://docs.docker.com/engine/install/) installed, then build an image:
+Make sure you have [docker](https://docs.docker.com/engine/install/) installed, then build an image as below.
+Before doing that make sure you have downloaded the CA root certificate for the destination Redis service and place it here with the name `ca.crt`.
+The build will fail if there is no such file under this name:

 ```bash
 docker build . -t redis-migration:1